notwaving/two_gits/README.md

 # two_gits
-Our entry for the, Code First: Girls competition
+Our entry for the Code First: Girls competition, summer 2017